MinecraftCommands/commanderbot-py/README.md

 1. Your own [Discord Application](https://discordapp.com/developers/applications) with a bot token.
 2. A [configuration file](#configuring-your-bot) for the bot.
-3. A Python 3.11+ environment.
+3. A Python 3.12+ environment.
    - It is recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for this.
-   - You can use [pyenv](https://github.com/pyenv/pyenv) to build and run Python 3.11.
+   - You can use [pyenv](https://github.com/pyenv/pyenv) to build and run Python 3.12.
-4. If you have [poetry](https://python-poetry.org/), you can `poetry install` instead of using `pip`.
-(Just make sure that dev dependencies are also installed.)
-Otherwise, you may use `pip`:
-   - Run `pip install commanderbot` to install the bot core package.
+4. Run `pip install commanderbot` to install the bot core package.

 The first thing you should do is check the CLI help menu: